 We reiterate that housing affordability goals cannot be met without increased market capital and a focus on increasing housing supply.
-NHC is supportive of enacting tenant protections that offer additional education and resources for renters without further construction overall supply and without creating additional confusion in an already uncertain and difficult market.
+NHC is supportive of enacting tenant protections that offer additional education and resources for renters without further reducing overall supply or creating additional confusion in an already uncertain and difficult market.